The Norse Code

 Let’s review the equipment, ingredients, and process from preparing to bottling to drinking your homebrewed mead.

-Equipment for Homebrewing Mead
+1. Equipment Needed for Homebrewing Mead

 Altogether, even including the optional equipment, you can get all you need for less than $100, so we would recommend you get it all and be as ready as you can for this experiment.